SlowsieNT/Genshin-Impact/retrier2-features.md

 NOTE: Speaking of numbers, I did do math, and it turns out **around 60% of interaction** during AR5 reroll **is reduced**.<br>

 Retrier2 does not use `PixelGetColor`, which would screenshot everytime and surely cause high CPU usage
-- Uses custom code which prints screen ONCE and searches through provided `Array` of data
+- Uses custom code which prints screen ONCE and searches through provided data (from `Retrier2_AllocateMatcherPData`)

 ### As of November 24th, 2021, changes were made:
 - You may easily edit `Retrier2_GetSettings` (search within editor)